 Not only does the boulevard have a whole range of fashion boutiques, art galleries, and specialty stores, but it’s also got fantastic water views, impressive Mediterranean architecture, and some of the best restaurants this side of Florida.
 In fact, everyone from the area considers it a foodie haven.

 Some bars and restaurants you should check out in Las Olas are Mango’s Restaurant and Lounge, The Floridian, and Chima Steakhouse.

 The Bottom Line

 There are few travel destinations in the US that are as welcoming to the LGBT community as the Greater Fort Lauderdale Area.
-With a thriving gay scene, stunning beaches, and beautiful weather all year round, Fort Lauderdale city is one of the best destinations for a quick gay getaway – be it with friends or your lover.
+With a thriving gay scene, stunning beaches, and beautiful weather all year round, Fort Lauderdale city is one of the best destinations for a quick romantic getaway – be it with friends or your lover.